+552 Article 6(1Δ) Refugee Law.

-The procedure for appeals within the procedure for cessation is identical to that in the regular procedure (see Regular Procedure: Appeal).
-As in the regular procedure, the person concerned may submit an appeal before the International Protection Administrative Court.
-The appeal examines both substance and points of law and the persons concerned has a right to remain.
+appeal before the International Protection Administrative Court.
+557The appeal examines both substance and points of law and the persons concerned has a right to remain.

 As in the regular procedure, there is no access to free legal assistance from the state before the Asylum Service during the cessation procedure.
 However, such cases can be assisted by the free legal assistance provided for by NGOs under project funding, but the capacity of these projects is extremely limited.
 Legal aid is offered by the state only at the judicial examination of the cessation decision before the International Protection Administrative Court.
 The application for legal aid is subject to a "means and merits" test and is extremely difficult to be awarded (see Regular Procedure: Legal Assistance).
 As there are very few cessation decisions, there are no statistics or information available on the success rate of appeals or legal aid applications.